aabmets/proof-frog-ide-plugin/README.md

 Then in `ProofFrog.bnf` context menu select `Generate Parser Code` and in `ProofFrog.flex` context menu
 select `Run JFlex Generator`, then use the generated PSI elements in any number of ProofFrog source files
-to implement the plugin behavior:
+to implement the plugin behavior.

 [⬆️ Back to top](#prooffrog-plugin-for-jetbrains-ide-s)
 <br/>